 ---|---|

-Planning | Managers and leaders to review their respective teams to determine promotion readiness, business need, and timeline for the upcoming quarters and project promotions |
+Planning | Managers and leaders to review their respective teams to determine promotion readiness, business need, and timeline for the upcoming quarters and project promotions. |

-Calibration | The calibration exercise is an opportunity for leaders (sync or async) to review projected promotions on a quarterly basis.
+Calibration | The calibration exercise is an opportunity for leaders (sync or async) to review projected promotions on a twice per year basis.
 This is an opportunity to create visibility and ensure consistency in who we are promoting and why. |

 Processing | The final stage once promotions are defined, is to determine where to process the promotion to finalize (this will take place via Workday or Greenhouse). |

-Quarterly Promotion Planning is generally done via spreadsheets to maintain confidentiality and enable collaboration across department leaders where appropriate.
+Promotion Planning is generally done via spreadsheets to maintain confidentiality and enable collaboration across department leaders where appropriate.
 Prior to the Planning phase in the timeline above, People Business Partners will make sure the spreadsheets are up to date before going into the Calibration phase.

 As the audience are other GitLab team members, the text should be written in third person using the team member's name and appropriate pronouns (he/she/they) to highlight the work and skills as evidence of the team member's suitability for the role.

-Promotion documents should demonstrate values alignment, business need for the role, and team member readiness through delivery of impactful business results.
+In-line promotion documents should demonstrate values alignment, business need for the role, and team member readiness through delivery of impactful business results.
 The core sections in our promotion document are:

 When creating promotion documents, remember: